calebschoepp/caleb-www/content/blog/productivity-porn.md

 draft: false
 ---

 I have a pornography problem, but it's not what you're thinking.
-In fact if you're anything like me you might too.
+In fact, if you're anything like me, you might too.

 It is well understood that social media can have a negative impact on your life.
 Whether you are doom-scrolling on Instagram, furiously retweeting on Twitter, or on your fifth hour of watching YouTube, you might experience: